 Course becomes unplayable during match:

-If a match in progress be called by the Club's Pro or other official due to unplayable conditions, and all sides have completed 14 holes or more, the remaining points may be halved to avoid rescheduling.
+If a match in progress is called by the Club's Pro or other official due to unplayable conditions, and all sides have completed 14 holes or more, the remaining points may be halved to avoid rescheduling.
 The decision of the match results is up to both team's Team Captains and will stand as "official".

 However, if less than 14 holes have been played by any or all sides, and play cannot resume in a timely manner, then the match and all points are cancelled.
 The match must be reschedule and replayed in its entirety.

 Players must enter a score on every hole.
 This should be her actual score, or if she picked up, a score she most likely would have made and/or a score not to exceed her maximum allowed Net Double Bogey score, whichever is lowest.

 Practice rounds are at the discretion of the individual Clubs.

 There are two perpetual traveling trophies – one for Gross & one for Net.
 The winner’s trophies will be engraved and displayed at the winner’s Club for the year.
 The winning Teams and Runners-Up will be awarded permanent plaques to keep.
 The permanent plaques for “Runners-Up” will read: